 Staff (both teaching and non-teaching) have a duty to implement consistently the agreed policy of the school.
 Dealing with inappropriate behaviour and the application of sanctions would normally be part of the class teacher's responsibility.
 Parents are asked to speak to the class teacher first where they have concerns about misbehaviour or bullying as the teacher is most likely to have the greatest insight into the circumstances surrounding a particular problem.
-If necessary the problem needs to be passed on to the Head teacher.
+If necessary, the problem needs to be passed on to the Head Teacher or Deputy Head Teacher.
+Anti-Bullying is regularly discussed in assemblies and in the classroom.